-Ground control surveys, including monumentation, and ground survey points (GSPs) were conducted to support the airborne acquisition.
+Ground control surveys, including base station occupation, and ground survey point collection (GSPs) were conducted by Morrison-Maierle, Inc. to support the airborne acquisition.
 Ground control data were used to geospatially correct the aircraft positional coordinate data and to perform quality assurance checks on final lidar data.
+For a complete report on the collection of all survey points, see the attached MT DNRC Lodge Grass Survey Report.pdf.